josefinljung/counting-clicks/README.md

-# To get the node_modules
+# To get the project running

+## Begin with...

-In the terminal, run 'npm install'.
+To get the node_modules, run 'npm install' in the terminal.

 ## Available Scripts

-In the project directory, you can run:
+In the terminal run the following:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### Icons used
+## Icons used

-Three iconcs from FontAwesome were used in this project.
+Three icons from FontAwesome were used in this project.

 https://fontawesome.com/v5.15/icons/plus?style=solid
 https://fontawesome.com/v5.15/icons/minus?style=solid
 https://fontawesome.com/v5.15/icons/star?style=solid

-#### API's used
+## API's used

 Github's API https://api.github.com/repos/ was used to display repository information in this project.